 - Remove bed linens that are dated, worn, too bright or too heavily patterned.

 - Bed-in-a-bag options are an easy solution and available at most big box department stores.
-These sets typically include the duvet, bed skirt, pillow shams, sheets, and accessory pillows.
+These sets typically include the duvet or comforter, a bed skirt, pillow shams, sheets, and accessory pillows.
+(If you’re looking for a simple, attractive set that won’t break the bank, we recommend this white, queen-sized bed-in-a-bag from Amazon.
+Also available in king and a variety of other sizes.)

 - Opt for neutral color bedding, preferably solids or with minimal patterns.
 Not only does it give the room a more cohesive, high-end feel, it shows up much more favorably in your listing photos.